Bihar Sharif: Roadways

-The city is connected by road to major cities like Patna, Rajgir, Nalanda, Nawada, Harnaut, Jamshedpur, Ranchi, Dhanbad, Bokaro, Koderma, Kolkata, Gaya, Hazaribag, Barhi, Jehanabad, Bakhtiyarpur, Barh, Mokama, Munger, Purnea and Ramgarh.
+The city is connected by road to major cities like Patna, Rajgir, Nalanda, Nawada, Mehsi, Harnaut, Jamshedpur, Ranchi, Dhanbad, Bokaro, Koderma, Kolkata, Gaya, Hazaribag, Barhi, Jehanabad, Bakhtiyarpur, Barh, Mokama, Munger, Purnea and Ramgarh.
 Being the district headquarters, it is a major transport hub and has regular bus service to all other major destinations in the region.

 NH 33 and NH 20, a part of Asian Highway Network and AH42 passes through the city.
 NH 33 and NH 20 intersects each other in the city.
 NH 20 connects to Patna via Bakhtiyarpur and to Nawada, Barhi, Koderma, Hazaribagh and Ranchi.
 NH 33 connects the city to Mokama, Barbigha, Asthawan, Jahanabad and Arwal.

 NH 120 starts here and runs to Dumraon via Nalanda, Rajgir and Gaya.

 SH 78 connects it with Chandi, Daniyawan and Hilsa.